baijuka/matzone_v1/README.md

 - **The product details page:**
 This is where the individual product is displayed.
-The user can get more information about the  product, like description and price.
+The user can get more information about the  product, like description, size and price.
 There is an option to choose the size and quantiy of the product to be purchased.

 - **The about page:**
 This page has a short description about the website and the background of the  products.